-This Ancel scanner is great for professionals, especially beginners.
+This Ancel scanner is excellent for professionals, especially beginners.
 It offers an impressive range of advanced functions, including ECU coding and programming.
-Plus it supports OBD1 and OBD2 diagnostics.
+Plus, it supports OBD1 and OBD2 diagnostics.

 Buying Guide For ANCEL OBD2 Scanners

-Now that you have the top 3 Ancel OBD2 scanner you may want to narrow down to just one.
+Now that you have the top 3 Ancel OBD2 scanners you may want to narrow it down to just one.
 What should you look at when choosing between the three?
 Here are the top considerations:

-Be sure to check that the scanner you are buying can retrieve codes for the make and model of your vehicle.
-The 4 scanners above (AD510, AD410, AD310, and AD210) all cover OBD2 cars only.
+Be sure to check that the scanner you are buying can retrieve codes for your vehicle’s make and model.
+The four scanners above (AD510, AD410, AD310, and AD210) cover OBD2 cars only.
 Additionally, they are only compatible with some US-based vehicles made from 1996 onwards and some Asia/EU models made from 2000 onwards.

 2. Available updates

 Scanners usually need the latest updates to ensure that they can handle the latest automotive technologies.
 A scanner with outdated software may miss a few problems during the self-diagnostic process.
-Unfortunately in the case of the 3 scanners reviewed only the AD410 can be upgraded.
+Unfortunately, in the case of the three scanners reviewed, only the AD410 can be upgraded.

 3. Customer support